Author, Preacher, Teacher:

 The point to all this is my New Year’s resolution from about four years ago—to become more fluent in my second language.
 I took the canasta thing to be a reminder from God.
 Look out, Rosetta Stone!

-Dave's second book is here in time for your Christmas orders.
+Dave's latest book is here and awaiting your orders.

 The title is "No Niños en la Canasta: